-John concentrates much of his effort on advising clients regarding ever-changing obligations to protect their intellectual property assets and the data belonging to their employees, customers and others, as well as advising companies with respect to their compliance requirements in the United States and throughout the world.
+John concentrates much of his effort on advising clients regarding the ever-changing obligations to protect both their own intellectual property assets and the data belonging to their employees, customers, and others.
+He also advises companies with respect to their compliance requirements in the United States and throughout the world.

 Prior to joining Prince Lobel, John was a founding partner of Donovan Hatem, LLP in Boston, MA, and chair of its business group.
 John graduated from Stanford University and Stanford University School of Law, where he served as an editor of the Stanford Law Review.

 - Stanford University School of Law, J.D., 1977

 - Stanford University, B.A., 1974